jermdavis/SearchIndexBuilder/README.md

 * `-w` / `-website` (Required, string) : The Sitecore website's web root folder.
 This is where the endpoint file will be removed from.
   Remember to put quotes around this string if it includes spaces. e.g. `-w "c:\inetpub\wwroot\mysite\Website"`

+## Other parameters

+The system also supports some global parameters, which will affect all of the verbs:

+* `-a` / `-attach` (Optional) : Causes the processing to pause between parsing the command line options and starting any processing.
+  This allows you to attach a debugger if you need to.
+* `-f` / `-fake` (Optional) : Makes the code use a "fake" object as the endpoint proxy class - allowing it to process some data without a connection to Sitecore being possible.